Getting companies interested in sponsoring events is a pivotal duty for the success of your event.

 With that in mind, we have assembled a powerful plan of action to get companies interested in sponsoring events that you’ll soon be hosting.

 Getting sponsorships for your event begins with the event itself.
 The more beneficial your event is to businesses, the more likely they will jump at the opportunity to sponsor it.

 When designing an event needing sponsorships, it’s a good idea to structure it using the 80/20 rule.

 This means that when you plan your event, you should plan 80% of your event to present to your guests and 20% to promote your sponsors.

 By using the 80/20 rule, you immediately set a foundational guideline that prospective businesses can rest their expectations on.
 They’ll be comforted by knowing that you’ve “reserved a spot” to deliver their message to your audience.

-Let’s not beat around the bush, we’re all in business to make money, and that goes double for your sponsors.
+Let’s not beat around the bush, we’re all in business to make money, and that goes double for companies interested in sponsoring events.

 Business owners approach sponsorships as a source of advertising and marketing.
 If you want them to invest in your event, make it clear on how you intend to promote their business using that 20% you’ve allocated to them.

 A good question to ask is, “How will my event coincide with my sponsor’s marketing strategy?”
 What can you implement within your event that will give your sponsors the best bang for their buck?